littlehorse-enterprises/littlehorse/docs/docs/01-overview.md

 <br/>

-The LittleHorse Orchestrator is a high-performance platform for building workflow-driven applications for a variety of use-cases, including:
+The LittleHorse Server is a high-performance platform for building workflow-driven applications for a variety of use-cases, including:

-- **Microservice Orchestration**: The LittleHorse Orchestrator allows teams to enjoy the benefits of microservices (such as independent deployment and elasticity) while mitigating some of the challenges such as observability, error handling, and schema evolution.
+- **Microservice Orchestration**: The LittleHorse Server allows teams to enjoy the benefits of microservices (such as independent deployment and elasticity) while mitigating some of the challenges such as observability, error handling, and schema evolution.
 - **Business Process Management**: LittleHorse is perfect for orchestrating long-running business workflows.
 The `WfSpec` pattern makes it much easier for your code to exactly reflect business requirements; reducing friction between Product and Eng teams.
 - **Generative AI Workflows**: LLM's are fantastic, but they are prone to hallucination and sometimes don't have all the answers.
 When that happens, LittleHorse [User Tasks](./04-concepts/05-user-tasks.md) allow you to seamlessly put a human-in-the-loop to correct the situation.
 - **Compliance**: User Tasks are also perfect for regulation-driven processes in which people from different departments within an organization must "sign off" on certain transactions.